JuliaClimate/ClimateTools.jl/docs/src/maps.md

 ![annualmaxtasmax](assets/timeserie_uqam_crcm5.png)

-*Note. label ticks should be improved!*
+*Note.
+Time labels ticks should be improved!*

 The timeserie represent the spatial average of the annual maximum temperature over the following region.